 - ¼ teaspoon ground black pepper

-- 1 lb 4 medium potatoes (yukon gold or russet) peeled and diced into ¼ -inch pieces
+- 1 pound (450 grams) potatoes (yukon gold or russet) 4 medium potatoes, peeled and diced into ¼ -inch pieces

 - 2 tablespoons fresh parsley leaves chopped